-The second year of the American Arts Commemorative Series featured a one ounce gold medallion honoring American author and humorist Mark Twain.
+The second year of the American Arts Commemorative Series featured a one ounce gold medallion honoring American author and humorist Mark Twain (Buy on eBay).
 Born Samuel Langhorne Clemens, he was the author of such celebrated novels as The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn.

 The obverse design of the medallion features a front-facing portrait of Mark Twain with his bushy white hair and mustache, dressed in his characteristic white suit.
 The reverse design features the image of a steamboat on the Mississippi River, recalling Twain’s personal experience as a riverboat pilot, which he would draw from to write some of his stories.
 A small raft can be seen in the foreground, perhaps representing Huckleberry Finn and his companion Jim.
 The obverse carries the inscription “Mark Twain”, while the reverse is inscribed “American Arts Commemorative Series” with the date “1981”.